 I grew up on a farm, though my family no longer needed it for sustenance by then.
 My grandfathers repaired machines and my grandmothers worked office jobs for the school system and cotton mill.
 My parents worked for the hospital and post office.
 We grew tobacco when I was really little and then we had cows.
 It's a tree farm now.
 Anyway, that's where I grew up, with my brother, sharing pastureland with my grandparents and an aunt, two uncles, and a cousin.
 The whole extended family lived within a twenty minute drive.

-I grew up in Henderson, NC (Not the in the mountains, that's Hendersonville (apparently this is even confused on Wikipedia).
+This was all just outside Henderson, NC (Not the in the mountains, that's Hendersonville (apparently this is even confused on Wikipedia).
 Their apple festival is nice though, or so I've heard.
 People I've met from there are all nice too.)
-Henderson is the home of Kerr Lake and Charlie Rose.
-The thing about Charlie Rose is his accent, however cultivated, is an old time Henderson accent.
-There's a lot of regionality to the southern accent and his is very much of a certain time and place.
+Henderson is an old textile mill town that's now dominated by health care and government service work.
 My whole family is from this place.
 I've dawdled in my ancestry and nearly all branches of my family arrived to the new world in the mid 17th century, got to Henderson and farmed the hell out of it for 300 years.
 I took an DNA test from Ancestry.com once and it told me I had more British DNA than most people living in Britain.

 This is a terrible picture.
 First, you shouldn't let the zucchini get that big.
 It loses its flavor.
 Second, it's not even my zucchini.
 It's from my uncle who still uses the farmland to grow stuff on occasion.
 But, it's a happy picture signifying our love of growing things we can eat.